btwq97/ee4002d_onsight/README.md

 # Configuring the application

-1. Clone repository. cd into repository.
+1. Clone repository.
+2. cd into repository.
-2. Ensure you are at <Master> branch.
+3. Ensure you are at "Master" branch.
-3. Run command
+4. Run command

 ```
 flutter create .
 ```

-4. Run application
+5. Run application

 ```
 flutter run